 He placed Erwin Rommel in charge of the Nazi regime’s defense, knowing it was only a matter of time until the Allied forces came to take back what was theirs.

-One of the main tactics used by the Allied forces to change the tides in their direction was to create an elaborate plot full of subterfuge designed to make the Nazis believe that they had an eye on a different prize in France.
+One of the main tactics used by the Allied forces to change the tide in their direction was to create an elaborate plot full of subterfuge designed to make the Nazis believe that they had an eye on a different prize in France.
 Allied forces would be poised to strike at a different date and time, led by other troops.
 They even went so far as to move decoy equipment in the area they wanted the Nazis to believe they were going, and they released fake radio reports.

 Dazed and Confused